South Koreans want their own nukes. That could roil one of the world’s most dangerous regions

 Many in Seoul, however, would prefer nuclear weapons of their own.

-North Korea’s only advantage over the South’s high-tech military is nuclear bombs, Kim Taeil, a recent college graduate, said in an interview.
+North Korea’s only advantage over the South’s high-tech military is nuclear bombs, Kim Taeil, a recent university graduate, said in an interview.

 “So if South Korea gets nuclear weapons, we’ll secure an advantageous position where North Korea can’t rival us.”